• Skip to main content

 Some rare spacing issues can be the result of a jaw misalignment like overbite or overjet.
 These cases are more severe in nature and may come with side effects like jaw pain, headaches, and enamel breakdown.
 If your spacing is accompanied by other jaw conditions, you may need to take additional treatment measures to achieve the transformative results you want.

-But don’t let that scare you, because most cases of teeth spacing are minor and can be effectively corrected by several different treatment options.
+But don’t let that scare you, because most cases of teeth spacing are minor and can be corrected by several different treatment options.
 If your spacing issues are causing discomfort while chewing or brushing, or if you’re just not feeling fully confident in your smile, read on to discover some of the best treatment options dental technology has to offer.
 If you decide to go with one, you’ll be on the road to closing those gaps soon!

 Top 5 Ways to Correct Teeth Spacing in Adults